Evalle/pyweather/README.md

 # pyweather

 Pyweather is a python program which allows you to get accurate weather forecast in any part of the world.
-It uses forecast.io API.
+It uses forecast.io API ant it's very accurate.

 ![pyweather](pyweather.png)